 A landscape professional can assess your landscape beds and determine the appropriate amount of mulch.
 The amount could vary from one landscape bed to the next.

-What Type Of Mulch Should I Choose: Wood or Pinestraw?
+What Type Of Mulch Should I Choose: Hardwood or Pinestraw?

 Pinestraw: This is a popular choice in Atlanta for a number of reasons.
 First, it is widely available and, therefore, competitively priced.
-Also, pinestraw mulch creates a beneficial mat over landscape beds that is highly porous.
-This allows plenty of moisture to enter the soil and reach plant roots, while protecting against run-off and erosion.
-Pinestraw tends to retain its color better than wood mulches.
-Also, because of the way pinestraw mulch interlocks, the material allows weed seeds fall through so they do not take root.
-However, pinestraw breaks down more quickly than hardwood mulch, so you might need to replace it more often than once per year.
+Also, pine straw mulch creates a beneficial mat over landscape beds that is highly porous.
+This allows plenty of moisture to enter the soil and reach plant roots while protecting against run-off and erosion.
+Pinestraw tends to retain its color better than hardwood mulches.
+Also, because of the way pine straw mulch interlocks, the material allows weed seeds to fall through so they do not take root.
+However, pine straw breaks down more quickly than hardwood mulch, so you might need to replace it more often than once per year.

-Wood Mulch: Hardwood mulches vary in color based on the material.
-Wood mulches can be made from pine, hardwood, cedar and cypress, among others.
-Some property owners like that they can choose the color and texture: nuggets, mini-nuggets, shredded, chipped or double milled.
-Shredded mulch is a great, general-purpose mulch that can be used in most any landscape bed.
-However, chips and nuggets can be longer lasting and work well around trees or play spaces.
+Hardwood Mulch: Hardwood mulches vary in color based on the material.
+Hardwood mulches can be made from pine, hardwood, cedar, and cypress, among others.
+Some property owners like that they can choose the color and texture: nuggets, mini-nuggets, shredded, chipped, or double milled.
+Shredded mulch is a great, general-purpose mulch that can be used in almost any landscape bed.
+However, chips and nuggets can be longer-lasting and work well around trees or play spaces.
 (Keep in mind, chips and nuggets also can get kicked around if there is heavy foot traffic in a space.)